getindiekit/indiekit/docs/introduction.md

 ## Sharing content with third-party websites (syndication)

-Note the `mp-syndicate-to` property in the above example.
-Indiekit can be configured to share posts on other social networks.
-This is called [syndication](concepts.md#syndication).
-Any syndication targets you have configured will appear under this property.
+Indiekit can be configured to share posts on other social networks, a process called [syndication](concepts.md#syndication).

 After publishing a post, pinging Indiekit’s syndication endpoint will check if any posts need syndicating.